JGL/Emitts/readme.md

 <https://github.com/raywenderlich/video-vii-materials/tree/versions/1.0>

-Which was associated with the following article: **[Detect Hand & Body Poses with Vision in iOS](https://www.kodeco.com/21129427-detect-hand-body-poses-with-vision-in-ios)** from [Kodeco.com](https://www.kodeco.com) previously known as [raywenderlich.com](https://www.raywenderlich.com).
+Which was associated with the following article: [Detect Hand & Body Poses with Vision in iOS](https://www.kodeco.com/21129427-detect-hand-body-poses-with-vision-in-ios) from [Kodeco.com](https://www.kodeco.com) previously known as [raywenderlich.com](https://www.raywenderlich.com).

 The original raywenderlich.com source code was released on 2021/06/01 and is licensed as in the  raywenderlichlicense in the 01_viaKodecoExampleCode folder.

 02_viaAppleExampleCode is based on the code released with the [WWDC 2021 session "Classify hand poses and actions with Create ML"](https://developer.apple.com/videos/play/wwdc2021/10039/).

-03_visualisingGestures was inspired by the Paul Hudson video: [SwiftUI Special Effects – TimelineView, Canvas, particles, and… AirPods?!"](https://www.youtube.com/watch?v=raR-hDgzoFg)
+03_visualisingGestures was inspired by the Paul Hudson video: [SwiftUI Special Effects – TimelineView, Canvas, particles, and… AirPods?!"](https://www.youtube.com/watch?v=raR-hDgzoFg).

 04_viaSofiaDinizFreshStart was based around the [BabyChat released by Sofia Diniz](https://github.com/sofiadinizms/WWDC23).